huggingface/blog/how-to-train.md

 We will now train our language model using the `run_language_modeling.py` script from `transformers` (newly renamed from `run_lm_finetuning.py` as it now supports training from scratch more seamlessly).

-> We'll train a RoBERTa-like model, which is a BERT-like with a couple of changes (check the [documentation](https://huggingface.co/transformers/model_doc/roberta.html) for more details).
+> We’ll train a RoBERTa-like model, which is a BERT-like with a couple of changes (check the [documentation](https://huggingface.co/transformers/model_doc/roberta.html) for more details).

-As the model is BERT-like, we'll train it on a task of *Masked language modeling*, i.e. the predict how to fill arbitrary tokens that we randomly mask in the dataset.
+As the model is BERT-like, we’ll train it on a task of *Masked language modeling*, i.e. the predict how to fill arbitrary tokens that we randomly mask in the dataset.
 This is taken care of by the example script.

 We just need to do two things:
 - implement a simple subclass of `Dataset` that loads data from our text files